Discover our range of wildflowers, ideal for bringing a splash of colour to any golf course.

 FEATURES & BENEFITS:

 Salt tolerance is a complex issue.
-Most salt stress issues experienced on golf courses throughout the UK and Ireland are caused by salt spray and/or salt laden winds.
+Most salt stress issues experienced on golf courses throughout the UK and Ireland are caused by salt spray or salt laden winds.
 Problems associated with high salinity soils are much more complex, and more difficult to manage due to the ability of varying soil particles to attract salt under differing environmental conditions.

 The grass plant’s response to salt stress can vary significantly during its life cycle.
 The plant’s capabilities at different stages, from germination to established sward must therefore be tested to realise any practical solutions for a dedicated grass seed mix.